TrendingTechnology/reactgo.com-1/content/reactrouter/tutorial.md

 myid: 1
 date: '2018-09-14'
 title: Tutorial
-description: 'In this tutorial series you will learn about react router 4 which is a currently stable version  used in most react projects.'
+description: 'In this tutorial series you will learn about react router 4 which is a currently stable version  used in most react projects'
 logo: /img/routerlogo.png
 thumbnail: /img/reactrouter.png
 tags: ['reactrouter']